4thechain/aya-node-image/README.md

 You should have Packer installed and configured with your provider.
 For installation instructions, refer to the [Packer documentation](https://developer.hashicorp.com/packer/tutorials/docker-get-started/get-started-install-cli).

+## Using the Ansible Role Directly
+If you prefer to use Ansible directly to set up the AYA node on your server without using Packer, you can use the aya_node role.
+This approach is useful for users who want to integrate the AYA node setup into their existing Ansible-managed infrastructure.

+See the ansible directory README for more info.

 ## Connect with Us

 If you like this contribution to the World Mobile community, give us a follow on [Twitter](https://twitter.com/4thechain).
 You can also visit our [website](https://4thechain.com/) for more information about 4TheChain.